DGAP-Public Voting Rights: Bayerische Motoren Werke Aktiengesellschaft (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: BlackRock, Inc. Wilmington, DE, Vereinigte Staaten von Amerika United States of America (USA)
+Name: City and country of registered office: BlackRock, Inc. Wilmington, DE, United States of America United States of America (USA)

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.